How Group Income Protection Works In The Finance World

 The survey results showed that three out of every four respondents reported being affected by workplace stress, which included headaches, anxiety attacks, and depression.

-For the average worker outside of the Square Mile and financial sector, and not benefiting from proactive employer financial arrangements and support partnerships, the onus is left to the individual to protect themselves from the impact of income loss.
+For the average worker outside of the Square Mile and financial sector, who does not benefit from proactive employer financial arrangements and support partnerships, the onus is left on the individual to protect themselves from the impact of income loss.

-The financial sector is the one to watch because the industry is proactive in protecting revenues and supporting staff with partnerships with mental health providers.
+The financial sector is the one to watch because the industry proactively protects revenues and supports staff with partnerships with mental health providers.

-Some are creating tailored employee benefits packages to assist with the burden of stress, but there is a huge 87% of businesses with nothing in place to protect themselves or their staff.
+Some are creating tailored employee benefits packages to help alleviate stress, but 87% of businesses have nothing in place to protect themselves or their staff.

 Most workers are on their own when finding support for their own well-being.
 If you work in the finance sector, you have the support of the Bank Workers Charity and other initiatives put in place by employers.